Gray Hawk

 Colors

-Adults are a uniform pale gray above with fine gray-and-white horizontal barring on the underparts.
+Adults are pale slate-gray above with fine gray-and-white horizontal barring on the underparts.
 The tail is black with two to three conspicuous white bands.
+Juveniles are dark brown above with a cream-colored, heavily streaked chest.

 Key Features